-Atlético fails to regain Spanish league lead
+Barcelona loses in its worst start in Spain for 25 years

-MADRID (AP) — Atlético Madrid was held by Celta Vigo to a 0-0 draw at home on Saturday, missing its chance to regain the Spanish league lead.
+Atlético Madrid was held by Celta Vigo to a 0-0 draw, missing its chance to regain the Spanish league lead.

-A victory would have seen Atlético replace Sevilla at the top, but the hosts failed to capitalize on its chances at the Wanda Metropolitano Stadium.

-Atlético has the same 10 points as Sevilla but trails on goal difference.
-Sevilla has a game in hand.
+Atlético has the same 10 points as Granada and Sevilla but trails both teams on goal difference.
+Sevilla has a game in hand, against Real Madrid on Sunday.

 It was the third winless match in a row for Atlético, which was coming off a 2-2 home draw against Juventus in the Champions League.
 Last weekend, Diego Simeone’s team lost 2-0 at Real Sociedad for its first setback of the season.

 “We tried every way possible,” Atlético defender José María Giménez said.
 “We went for the win until the last minute.
-It wasn’t easy but we kept fighting.
 At least we didn’t concede this time, but we let two important points slip away.”

 Atlético had conceded six goals in its last three matches.